Hildebrand Law, P.C. mobile logo

 All of these matters should be discussed with an experienced family law attorney before any decisions can be made regarding your rights to property owned by either spouse; regardless of how or when ownership of that property occurred.

 If you need information about is all property owned by either spouse community property in Arizona, you should seriously consider contacting the attorneys at Hildebrand Law, PC.
-Our Arizona community property attorneys have over 100 years of combined experience successfully representing clients in divorce cases in Arizona.
+Our Arizona community property attorneys have decades of combined experience successfully representing clients in divorce cases in Arizona.

 Our family law firm has earned numerous awards such as US News and World Reports Best Arizona Family Law Firm, US News and World Report Best Divorce Attorneys, “Best of the Valley” by Arizona Foothills readers, and “Best Arizona Divorce Law Firms” by North Scottsdale Magazine.